Kornellen/projectsInitializer/README.md

 Contains functions that are common to multiple parts of the application

-- additionalLibraries.ts: Contains code that allows user to install additional `pip` or `npm` libraries to their project
+- `additionalLibraries.ts`: Contains code that allows user to install additional `pip` or `npm` libraries to their project

-- checkLanguage.ts: Contains code that checks the language of the project and returns the corresponding CLI commands
+- `checkLanguage.ts`: Contains code that checks the language of the project and returns the corresponding CLI commands

-- createDirsFiles.ts: Contains code that creates the necessary directories and files for the project
+- `createDirsFiles.ts`: Contains code that creates the necessary directories and files for the project

-- creatingSummary.ts: Contains code that creates a summary of the project initialization
+- `creatingSummary.ts`: Contains code that creates a summary of the project initialization

-- packageInstallers.ts: Contains code that allows user to install `npm` or `pip` packages to their project
+- `packageInstallers.ts`: Contains code that allows user to install `npm` or `pip` packages to their project

-- projectDetails.ts: Contains code that allows user to input project details like project name, project path
+- `projectDetails.ts`: Contains code that allows user to input project details like project name, project path

+- `ErrorHandler.ts`: Contains code that handles errors that occur during project initialization

 ### `src/modules` Directory